2003 World Series: Game 3

-Game 3 was a close pitcher's duel for the first seven innings.
+Game 3 was a pitcher's duel for the first seven innings.
 Florida starter Josh Beckett held the Yankees to one run through seven innings, the lone run coming on a bases-loaded walk after two consecutive borderline pitches that were called balls.
 The Marlins struck early off New York starter Mike Mussina with Miguel Cabrera singling in Juan Pierre in the bottom of the first.
 Mussina settled down and did not allow another run to the Marlins in seven strong innings.
 Beckett pitched strong into the eighth until he started to tire.
 He left with one out in the eighth having recorded ten strikeouts for the night.

 Reliever Dontrelle Willis entered the 1–1 game and got one out, but gave up an opposite-field single to Hideki Matsui to give the Yankees their first lead of the night.
 Chad Fox relieved Willis and struck out Rubén Sierra to end the inning.
 The Yankees offense would return in the ninth.
-Aaron Boone led off the inning with a home run to left, and after walking Alfonso Soriano and hitting Derek Jeter, Bernie Williams hit a three-run shot to center to give the Yankees a 6–1 lead.
+Aaron Boone led off the inning with a home run to left, and after a walk by Alfonso Soriano, Derek Jeter was hit by a pitch before Bernie Williams hit a three-run shot to center to give the Yankees a 6–1 lead.
 Williams' home run was his 19th in the postseason, a new Major League record.
 His 65 RBIs were also the most in postseason history.
 Yankees closer Mariano Rivera pitched the final two innings for his record 30th career postseason save.
 Mussina received his fifth postseason win.
-The game was interrupted in the seventh by a rain delay lasting 39 minutes.
-It was the first weather-related delay of a World Series game since Game 1 of the 1996 World Series, which also involved the Yankees.
+The game was interrupted in the fifth by a 39-minute rain delay, the first weather-related delay of a World Series game since Game 1 of the 1996 World Series at Yankee Stadium.